%1$s

 What is sepsis or septicemia?

-Sepsis is the overactive, toxic response of the body to infection through an overdrive of immunoprotective chemicals.
-Sepsis is a life-threatening condition in response to infections which may progress to extensive damage to multiple organs and death.
+Sepsis is the body’s overactive, toxic response to infection caused by an overdrive of immunoprotective chemicals.
+Sepsis is a life-threatening condition in response to infections that may progress to extensive damage to multiple organs and death.
 Sepsis is commonly noticed in infections such as pneumonia, urinary tract infections, and digestive infections.
-The initial septicemia (blood infection or blood poisoning) if not managed in time, may progress into a serious condition called sepsis which may further lead to septic shock (extremely low blood pressure).
-In normal conditions, the immune system or self-defense system of the human body efficiently fights microorganisms including bacteria, virus, and fungi.
-In other cases, the chemicals released to fight the infection cause widespread inflammation throughout the body, leading to a cascade of events that culminates into serious organ damage and sometimes even death.
+The initial septicemia (blood infection or blood poisoning), if not managed in time, may progress into a serious condition called sepsis, which may further lead to septic shock (extremely low blood pressure).
+In normal conditions, the immune system, or self-defense system, of the human body efficiently fights microorganisms, including bacteria, viruses, and fungi.
+In other cases, the chemicals released to fight the infection cause widespread inflammation throughout the body, leading to a cascade of events that culminates in serious organ damage and sometimes even death.

 What are the first signs and common symptoms of sepsis?

-The symptoms of septicemia depend upon the primary site of infection.
-Initial symptoms of the disease should be identified, and immediate medical intervention is required for treating blood infection effectively.
+The symptoms of septicemia depend on the primary site of infection.
+Initial symptoms of the disease should be identified, and immediate medical intervention is required for treating blood infections effectively.
 Early identification of these warning signs also reduces the risk of developing life-threatening septicemia.
-Sepsis, if not properly managed, in the early stages may assume a severe form which is characterized by reduced functioning of various vital organs such as lungs, kidney, and liver.
+Sepsis, if not properly managed in the early stages, may assume a severe form that is characterized by reduced functioning of various vital organs such as the lungs, kidneys, and liver.

 Some of the initial signs and symptoms of sepsis include: